gonzalezdemostenes/gonzalezdemostenes/README.md

 - 👋 Hi, I’m @gonzalezdemostenes
-- 👀 I’m interested in working with Azure Data Factory, Azure Synapse on projects realated to Azure Data Engineering
+- 👀 I’m working with Azure Data Factory, Azure Synapse on projects realated to Azure Data Engineering
 - 🌱 I’m currently studying to get my certifications as Azure Data Engineer
 - 💞️ I’m looking to collaborate on whatever is interesting and challenging to me
 - 📫 How to reach me by email demostenes.gonzalez@icloud.com